-Thank you for taking a step toward your child/family's recovery and wellness.
-When a child, teenager, or a family is working toward recovery, they need a supportive partner.
-We are honored to be part of your journey and look forward to learning and growing with you and the rest of your family.
-Recovery as a family means that all members are valued, and each person's needs are supported.
+Thank you for taking a step toward recovery and wellness.
+We are honored to be part of your journey and look forward to learning and growing with you.
 We will listen to your dreams and aspirations and work with you to craft a plan to empower you to live your best life.
-Together we will identify the talents and strengths that will help your family succeed in recovery.
+Together we will identify the talents and strengths that will help you succeed in recovery.

-Recovery is possible for everyone - including you, your child, and your family.
-Coming to Easterseals MORC means that you want to reduce the impact of your family's symptoms and make changes in how the members of your family thinks and acts.
-As your partner, we will encourage your family, offer choices, and celebrate your successes.
+Recovery is possible for everyone-especially for you.
+Coming to Easterseals MORC means that you want to reduce the impact of your symptoms and make changes in how you think and act.
+As your partner, we will encourage you, offer choices, and celebrate your successes.

 Easterseals MORC is a safe place to share your attitudes, beliefs, and feelings and to learn to turn challenges into opportunities for growth and self-reliance.
 You are strong and resilient.
-We believe in you and know that your family can live differently.
+We believe in you and know that you can live differently.

 Today is a good day.
 Together, tomorrow will be even better.
 Welcome to Easterseals MORC.
 Sincerely,